angular/components/src/material/button/button.md

 Buttons or links containing only icons (such as `mat-fab`, `mat-mini-fab`, and `mat-icon-button`) should be given a meaningful label via `aria-label` or `aria-labelledby`.
 [See the documentation for `MatIcon`](https://material.angular.io/components/icon) for more information on using icons in buttons.
+Additionally, to be fully accessible the icon should have a minimum touch-target of 48x48 to ensure that the icon is easily clickable particularly on mobile devices and small screens.

 #### Toggle buttons
 [See the documentation for `MatButtonToggle`](https://material.angular.io/components/button-toggle)